Afghan, Tajik in Afghanistan

 Prayer Points

-Ask God to restore political peace and stability to Afghanistan.
+Ask God to provide peace, stability and justice to Afghanistan.

 Pray that the Christian relief workers who are working in Pakistan will be effective witnesses among the Tajiks who have been displaced from their homes.